appcelerator-modules/ti.omniture/documentation/session.md

         "custom key": "value"
     };

-### Ti.Omniture.Session.lifecycleSessionTimeout[number]
+### lifecycleSessionTimeout : number

-Set the total amount of time to ignore between sessions.
+Sets the total amount of time to ignore between sessions.

-### Ti.Omniture.Session.linkTrackVars[string]
+### linkTrackVars : string

-Comma-delimited list of variables to send with a trackLink or trackEvent call.
+Comma-delimited list of variables to send with a `trackLink` or `trackEvents` call.

-All set variables and context data will be filtered by linkTrackVars.
-If linkTrackVars is not set all set variables will be sent.
+All set variables and context data will be filtered by `linkTrackVars`.
+If `linkTrackVars` is not set, all set variables will be sent.

-### Ti.Omniture.Session.linkTrackEvents[string]
+### linkTrackEvents : string

-Comma-delimited list of events to send with a trackLink or trackEvent call
+Comma-delimited list of events to send with a `trackLink` or `trackEvents` call.

-The events list will be filtered by linkTrackEvents.
-If linkTrackEvents is not set, all set events will be sent.
+The events list will be filtered by `linkTrackEvents`.
+If `linkTrackEvents` is not set, all set events will be sent.

-### Ti.Omniture.Session.lightTrackVar[string]
+### lightTrackVar : string

-Comma-delimited list of variables to send with a trackLight call
+Comma-delimited list of variables to send with a trackLight call.

-All set variables and context data will be filtered by lightTrackVars.
-If lightTrackVars is not set all set variables will be sent.
+All set variables and context data will be filtered by `lightTrackVars`.
+If `lightTrackVars` is not set, all set variables will be sent.

-### Ti.Omniture.Session.offlineTrackingEnabled[boolean]
+### offlineTrackingEnabled : boolean

-Enable/Disable offline tracking.
+Enables or disables offline tracking.

-You will need to be using a timestamped report suite to use this functionality.
+You need to use a timestamped report suite to use this functionality.

 __Default:__ false

-### Ti.Omniture.Session.offlineHitLimit[number]
+### offlineHitLimit : number

 Maximum number of hits to cache when in offline mode.